p2-inc/phasetwo-docs/blog/2026-05-21-workos-keycloak-migration.md

 There are two pieces of WorkOS state that we cannot pull through the API:

-**SSO connection secrets and metadata.** The WorkOS `/connections` endpoint exposes the connection's _type_ (Okta SAML, Azure SAML, Google OIDC, etc.) and the organization it's attached to, but **not** the SAML metadata URL, the OIDC client_id/secret, or any of the SSO/SLO URLs.
+### SSO connection secrets and metadata.

+The WorkOS `/connections` endpoint exposes the connection's _type_ (Okta SAML, Azure SAML, Google OIDC, etc.) and the organization it's attached to, but **not** the SAML metadata URL, the OIDC client_id/secret, or any of the SSO/SLO URLs.
 Those were entered into WorkOS through their admin portal by the customer's IT team and are not retrievable.

 The migrator handles this honestly: it creates a Keycloak identity provider for every connection with the right `providerId` (`saml`, `oidc`, `google`, `microsoft`, etc.), copies the SAML signing certificate when WorkOS happens to expose it, and tags every record with `workos.incomplete=true` and `workos.connection_id=<the original id>`.
-You end up with a placeholder you can finish in two clicks via Phase Two's [IdP Wizard](https://phasetwo.io/product/idp-wizard/) — or even better, by sending a [portal link](https://phasetwo.io/docs/orgs/portal) to the customer's IT contact and letting them re-walk the same setup flow they already know.
+You end up with a placeholder you can finish in two clicks via Phase Two's [IdP Wizard](https://phasetwo.io/extensions/idp-wizard/) — or even better, by sending a [portal link](https://phasetwo.io/extensions/admin-portal/) to the customer's IT contact and letting them re-walk the same setup flow they already know.

+### SCIM directory connection auth

-**SCIM directory connection auth.** Same shape: `/directories` tells you the directory exists, what provider (Okta SCIM, generic SCIM 2.0, Azure SCIM, etc.) and which organization it belongs to — but the bearer token your customer's IdP uses to push users is opaque to the WorkOS API.
+Same shape: `/directories` tells you the directory exists, what provider (Okta SCIM, generic SCIM 2.0, Azure SCIM, etc.) and which organization it belongs to — but the bearer token your customer's IdP uses to push users is opaque to the WorkOS API.
 The migrator creates a Phase Two SCIM provider on the right org with a placeholder secret and the same `workos.directory.incomplete=true` tag so it stands out in the admin UI.

 In both cases the customer's IT team has to re-establish the secret.
 The good news: they only have to do it once, and Phase Two's admin portal flow is the same one they already used for WorkOS, just with a different brand on it.